-A guide to the most famous and important parks in Rome.
+A guide to the most famous parks in Rome.

 While there is no end to amazing museums and archaeological sites in Rome, it is also refreshing to visit the city's parks, which offer vast expanses of greenery and have more than their fair share of history and culture too.